-The EU's borrowing is permitted to finance: i) loans to its Member States, via the European Financial Stabilisation Mechanism (EFSM), the Balance-of-Payments (BoP) financial assistance programmes, the Support to mitigate Unemployment Risks in an Emergency (SURE) and NGEU instruments; ii) grants to its Member States via NGEU instruments and payments to existing EU programmes; iii) loans to non-EU countries benefiting from an IMF programme through the Macro-Financial Assistance (MFA) programme; and finally; iv) loans for Euratom, which lends to EU Member States and non-Member States and their entities to finance projects relating to energy installations.
+The EU's borrowing is permitted to finance: i) loans to its Member States, via the European Financial Stabilisation Mechanism (EFSM)7, the Balance-of-Payments (BoP)8 financial assistance programmes, the Support to mitigate Unemployment Risks in an Emergency (SURE)9 and NGEU10 instruments; ii) grants to its Member States via NGEU instruments and payments to existing EU programmes; iii) loans to non-EU countries benefiting from an IMF programme through the Macro-Financial Assistance (MFA) programme; and finally; iv) loans for Euratom, which lends to EU Member States and non-Member States and their entities to finance projects relating to energy installations 12.
+In addition, the European Commission has proposed a Ukraine facility with an overall capacity of EUR 50bn in the period 2024-2027, including EUR 33bn in loans.